-We were so looking forward to being at this concert by Zakir Hussain and Niladri Kumar, which was the India Center Foundation's inaugural event.
+We were so looking forward to being at this concert, by Zakir Hussain and Niladri Kumar, hosted by the India Center Foundation.
+It was the ICF's inaugural event.

 A big thanks to Zakir jee and Niladri jee and to the ICF...

-It was a highly enjoyable and most memorable concert for us.
+For us it was a highly enjoyable and most memorable concert

 Photo credit: NK